 While no significant difference could be found (p=0.095), the quartet surface gave an average barrier 0.36 kcal/mol lower than that on the doublet surface.
-For that reason, we used the quartet surface zero-point energy corrected potential energy barriers presented by Zhang and Liu as our “true” values.
+For that reason, we used the quartet surface zero-point corrected potential energy barriers presented by Zhang and Liu as our “true” values.